Skip to content

 COURSE STRUCTURE:

 There are no lectures for this course.
 You will not need to write any papers or assignments.
 You do not even need to take any notes.
 All you need to do is complete the readings and come to class prepared to discuss them!
-I know this may sound daunting but don’t be discouraged, it should be pretty easy!
+We know this may sound daunting but don’t be discouraged, it should be pretty easy!
 To prepare for each week’s class, you need to do 2 things:

 Students who are not presenting and leading the class discussion will be graded on their participation and contribution to the discussion, scored out of 5 marks for each class.
 Collectively, student participation will account for 20% of your final grade.
 There is one test at the end of the course worth 30%.
-It is open-book and will cover the course contents very broadly (e.g., I may ask you things like “List and describe three points of similarity between the themes and/or content in the books authored by George and Sinclair?”).
+It is open-book and will cover the course contents very broadly (e.g., we may ask you things like “List and describe three points of similarity between the themes and/or content in the books authored by George and Pearce?”).

 SCHEDULE: